-This statue was originally purchased by J. C. Nichols Company to place at the entrance to the Prairie Village Shopping Center to make the postwar Kansas City suburb look more historical.
-It was moved to a fountain at the entrance to the town in 2002.
+Dedicated in 1952, this statue was purchased by J. C. Nichols Company and originally placed at the entrance to the Prairie Village Shopping Center as part of an effort to build a connection between the postwar Kansas City suburb and the area's pioneer history.
+The statue was later moved and placed within a fountain at the entrance to the town in 2002.

 Park created the town of Shawnee's 150th anniversary in 2006.
 It commemorates Shawnee’s place on the mid-19th-century Santa Fe, Oregon, and California wagon trails and Fort Leavenworth Military Road.
 It features two sculptures by local artist Charles Goslin depicting that history.

 This stagecoach sculpture designed by local Chinese-born artist Kwan Wu, reflects the ethnic diversity of the 19th-century American West.
 The sculpture was funded by private donations to mark Olathe’s 150th anniversary.